mndillon/toki-pona-nanpa-linja-n/README.md

 - concatenated digit construction
 - phonotactically valid roots
 - compatibility with the Toki Pona lexicon
+- consistently using **-n** as a morphological marker at the end of digit sequences

 Toki Pona’s vocabulary is small, but not too small.